NASA Earth Observatory

 The best part?

 All of NASA’s global maps are animated to see how the environment and climate varies on Earth.
-For more than a decade, you can see for yourself how much our planet changes on a yearly basis.
+For more than a decade, you can see for yourself how much our planet changes yearly.

 So how can you download NASA Earth Observatory data?